Dossiers on over two dozen countries – governance of religious diversity; state-religion relations; religiously inspired violent radicalisation.

 Click thumbnails below to view documents, “download” to save them

-These dossiers critically review the way religion and religious diversity are governed in select countries of Europe, Asia and the MENA region.
+These dossiers critically review the way religion and religious diversity are governed in select countries of Europe, Asia, the MENA region and Canada.
 They examine state-religion relations (including secularism), highlight cases of religiously inspired radicalisation, and draw attention to vital forms of resilience.

 - Our Profiles are 6-page sketches of religious affiliation, religious freedom, state-religion relations and religiously inspired radicalisation in a given country.

-- Our Reports address similar subject matter but to greater length and depth, offering much more detail and analysis.
+- Our Reports elaborate on the above, offering much more detail and analysis.

-Eight macro-regions are considered, four within Europe and four outside of Europe.
-By looking at regions beyond Europe, we gain insights into predominantly Muslim countries (Egypt, Morocco, Tunisia, Turkey, Indonesia, Malaysia); countries with pronounced historical religious diversity (India and Lebanon); and one predominantly Christian country with a migrant pluralist profile (Australia).
+Nine macro-regions are considered, four within Europe and five outside of Europe.
+By looking at regions beyond Europe, we gain insights into predominantly Muslim countries (Pakistan, Bangladesh, Egypt, Morocco, Tunisia, Turkey, Indonesia, Malaysia); countries with pronounced historical religious diversity (India and Lebanon); and one predominantly Christian country with a migrant pluralist profile (Australia, Canada).
 The insights gained through this exercise can provide a basis for re-thinking models of governing religious diversity in various socio-economic and geopolitical contexts.

 These assessments utilize the conceptual framework articulated in the GREASE project Concept Papers.
 Regarding radicalisation, we consider two levels of religiously inspired radicalism: the state level, whereby the state controls/instrumentalises religion and vice versa; and the individual or community level, expressed in the willingness to use (or supporting the use of) violence in the name of a religion or against a religion.